Marcheline Bertrand: Humanitarian work

-Bertrand and her partner, John Trudell, founded the All Tribes Foundation, to support the cultural and economic survival of Native peoples.
+Bertrand and her partner John Trudell founded the All Tribes Foundation to support the cultural and economic survival of Native peoples.
 By 2007, the foundation had issued over $800,000 in grants to reservation-based programs that strengthen tribal ways of life and safeguard a future for Native communities.

 On International Women's Day in 2003, Bertrand and Trudell produced a benefit concert for Afghan women refugees in conjunction with the United Nations High Commissioner for Refugees.

 Bertrand, who was diagnosed with ovarian cancer in 1999, also founded the Give Love Give Life organization with Trudell; their objective was to raise public consciousness about ovarian and other gynecological cancers through music.
 The first Give Love Give Life concert was held in February 2004 at The Roxy in West Hollywood.
 Bertrand and Trudell worked to organize strategic support in the music and film community for Johanna's Law, legislation to fund national outreach and education about the signs and symptoms of gynecological cancers, which was signed into law on January 12, 2007.
 To benefit the Women's Cancer Research Institute at Cedars-Sinai Medical Center, a second Give Love Give Life concert was held at the Gibson Amphitheater in Los Angeles in February 2007, a month after Bertrand died from cancer.

 Personal life

 Bertrand married actor Jon Voight on December 12, 1971.
-Following a miscarriage in 1972, they had two children, James Haven and Angelina Jolie.
-Both children became actors.
+Following a miscarriage in 1972, they had two children, James Haven and Angelina Jolie, who became actors.
 Bertrand and Voight separated in 1976, publicly citing Voight's adultery.
 Bertrand filed for divorce in 1978, which was finalized in 1980.

 Following her legal separation from Voight, Bertrand began a relationship with documentary filmmaker Bill Day.
-They lived together for eleven years but never married.
+They lived together for 11 years but never married.
 During her later life, Bertrand was in a relationship with activist and musician John Trudell.

-At the time of her death, Bertrand had three grandchildren by her daughter.
+At the time of her death, Bertrand had four grandchildren by her daughter.
 Another granddaughter, who was born the following year, was given the middle name "Marcheline" in her honor.